ersc-docs/ersc-docs.github.io/pages/faq.md

 > 1. Try restarting your routers and PCs
 > 2. Try using ethernet instead of WiFi
 > 3. Try turning your VPN off/on
+> 4. If you have installed Riot's Vanguard try turning it off.
+If you have any other games anti cheat that is known to be intrusive turn them off as well.
-> 4. As a last resort try another network entirely and make sure your internet provider is not having any disturbances.
+> 5. As a last resort try another network entirely and make sure your internet provider is not having any disturbances.
 > <b><u>NOTE:</u></b> In Steam go to Steam -> Settings -> In-Game -> Steam Networking -> Choose Friends only (If you are steam friends) or Always. <b><u>This will share your IP address with people you connect with.</u></b>
 </details>